Skip to main content

 1. solution area and start thinking of other potential ways to solve it.

 Janna Bastow: Exactly that.
 It’s part of objection handling, right?
 People are saying, well, we need this one feature.
-You can actually discover what the the objection is why is it that one feature and then realize that actually it’s something else.
+You can actually discover what the objection is, why it is that one feature and then realize that actually it’s something else.
 What’s the underlying problem and then find ways around it.

-There’s always going to be pressures on, your, [00:30:00] from your sales team on your product backlog of what to build next.
+There’s always going to be pressure on you, [00:30:00] from your sales team on your product backlog of what to build next.
 And you’ve got to suss them out.
 You’ve got to understand which ones represent the bigger problems.
 And if you have these conversations and bring them straight back to that initial sales conversation, you can really truly understand that stuff.

 So that’s what we train internally, and so this is why we’re sharing it out here to hopefully hopefully it’s as useful for everybody else.
 So here’s another example.
 Integrations are a really good one.
 And again, this might be a little bit B2B focused.
 I know there’s a lot of B2B people listening in hands up for my B2B folks.